How to build relationships with skeptics

 Invite atheists to share their story

 When the time is right, invite them to share the things you all have been learning together, with your faith community.
 Keep in mind, many people are afraid of public speaking, so you may need to look for other ways to fellowship and converse in more comfortable settings.
 If a skeptic does agree to speak in front of a broader group, invite them to meet anywhere from a coffee shop to a larger community venue and pick a day and time that doesn't conflict with worship services.

 Another idea is to record an interview.
 You could show the video on Sunday morning as part of a relevant teaching on narrowing the gap between your congregation and surrounding communities.

 Ask skeptics to help serve

-Since most people are resistant to speaking engagements, try to find other areas of common ground.
+Since many people are resistant to speaking engagements, try to find other areas of common ground.
 If you can agree that the world is hurting and that people should do everything possible to help, then you can encourage atheists to "take a leap of faith" and start serving.
 Maybe they're already involved in social justice activities.
-Chances are, at this stage of your relationship, they have already served you.
+It could be, at this stage of your relationship, their friendship has already served you.